-There is good news for those who are waiting for Australian citizen application.
-The government of Australia was failed to pass new reformed citizenship bill which was announced in April of 2017.
+There is good news for those who are waiting for Australian citizen applications.
+The government of Australia failed to pass a new reformed citizenship bill announced in April of 2017.

-As soon as the government failed to pass sweeping reforms that includes a tougher English language test as well as minimum 4 years permanent residency cap for the applicant, the department of immigration has received a rush of Australian citizen application.
+As soon as the government failed to pass sweeping reforms that include a more challenging English language test and minimum four years permanent residency cap for the applicant, the department of immigration has received a rush of Australian citizen applications.

-As you might know the government of Australia announced some change for Australian citizen application on or after 20th of April 2017.
+As you might know, the government of Australia announced some changes for Australian citizen applications on or after the 20th of April 2017.

-The bill was not more likely not in favor of many immigrants in Australia since it has some following mandatory obligation for the candidates who apply for citizenship.
+The bill was not more likely not in favor of many immigrants in Australia since it has some following mandatory obligations for the candidates who apply for citizenship.

-We can see from the social media, many people celebrates as senate unable to pass the bill at the due date of 17th of October 2017.
+We can see from social media; many people celebrate as the senate unable to pass the bill at the due date of 17th of October 2017.

-What was in the bill which failed to passed through senate: Updates on Australian Citizen Application
+What was in the bill which failed to passed through the senate: Updates on Australian Citizen Application

-Candidate should have minimum of 4 years permanent residency prior to application.
+The candidate should have a minimum of 4 years of permanent residency before application.

-English competency: Demonstrate English listening, reading, speaking and writing skills.
-Applicant is required to pass an English test equivalent to IELTS level 6.
+English competency: Demonstrate English listening, reading, speaking, and writing skills.
+An applicant is required to pass an English test equivalent to IELTS level 6.

-Strengthening Australian values statement: Reinforce Australia values by undertaking to integrate and contribute to the Australian community.
+Strengthening Australian values statement: Reinforce Australian values by undertaking to integrate and contribute to the Australian community.

-Demonstration of integration into Australia community by providing evidence of following:
+Demonstration of integration into Australian community by providing evidence of the following:

-Work experience: If applicant is not working, he or she is actively looking for work or getting education.
+Work experience: If an applicant is not working, he or she is actively looking for work or getting an education.

-Active participation in community or in any voluntary organization.
+Active participation in the community or any voluntary organization.